alina-kabanets/bose-landing-page/README.md

-# Bose - a HTML and CSS based landing page, fit for a company/service with a one page view.
+# Bose - an HTML and CSS based landing page, fit for a company/service with a one page view.

 ## [Check the live demo here](https://alina-kabanets.github.io/bose-landing-page/)